Downtown Planning

 • Why not make S320th less of a highway...
 Remove HOV lanes and replace them with Buffered bike lanes.
 To encourage transit use and also cycling.

-Transit asked about 2 years ago
+Transit asked over 2 years ago

 Hi there, thanks for your question!